How to Build a Knowledge Base That Actually Works

 How Would You Like to Log Your Help Desk Incidents?

-Examples of Knowledge Base Content
+Real-world Outcomes of Successful Knowledge Base Deployments

 • Confidential documents